NewOrbit/Service2ServiceAuth.Demo/README.md

 ## Setting up the authentication

 ### Creating the App Registration
 There is a way to [create an App Registration by embedding Powershell inside a Bicep template](https://reginbald.medium.com/creating-app-registration-with-arm-bicep-b1d48a287abb).
-However, that comes with its own problems so I am avoding that approach here.
+However, that comes with its own challenges so I am avoding that approach here.

 Instead, you need to run some Powershell to create the App Registration and then copy the ID and the Application ID URI (you can get them later from the portal, don't worry).

 The script `CreateAppRegistration.ps1` will create the App Registration for you.
 In the end, there is not a lot to it.

-1. You need an "Application Identifier URI" - this used for the Front End to request a token: When the Front End asks Azure for a token, it needs to specify a "Scope".
+1. You need an "Application Identifier URI" - this is used for the Front End to request a token: When the Front End asks Azure for a token, it needs to specify a "Scope".
 The scope is the `[Application Identifier URI]/.default` - for example `api://1232343124/.default` or `api://mywebsite.something.com/.default`.
 It is important that the Application Identifier URI is unique within the tenant.
 You can see the current value on the "Expose an API" page of the App Registration.
 2. In the script, we also ask for the URL for the website.
 It is not entirely clear if this is actually necessary in this scenario, as we don't support "redirect URLs".

 And that's it.
 App Registrations have a *lot* of functionality, but this one uses hardly any of it and is very light-weight.